CartoDB/cartodb-rb-client/README.markdown

         gem 'cartodb-rb-client'

-2. Log into http://cartodb.com, get your OAUTH credentials and put them in a YAML file:
+2. Log into http://cartodb.com, and grab your API_KEY or your OAUTH credentials and put them in a YAML file:

+    For the API_KEY:

+    *cartodb\_config.yml:*

+        host: 'YOUR_CARTODB_DOMAIN'
+        api_key: 'YOUR_API_KEY'

+    For the OAUTH Credentials:

     *cartodb\_config.yml:*